evoliatra/evoliatra/README.md

 - 🔭 I’m currently working on ...
 -->
 - 🤔 I am looking for help of data science, programming and etc.
-- 🤖 I'm interested in robotics, science and art.
+- 🤖 I аm interested in robotics, science and art.
 - 📫 How to reach me:  📱: <a href="https://t.me/marimkhlv">Telegram</a> | 📧: <a href="mkhlvmari@gmail.com">Gmail</a>